Your starting point measurements tell me the whole story that you are.

 You can decide that you can only learn from your own experience.
 Learning from your own experience is expensive.
 Very expensive.

-You can live a life where you learn from other people’s failures… much better.
+Of you can live a life where you learn from other people’s failures… much better.

 Yes, you can learn nearly anything at other people’s expense… skills, profession, behavior, beingness… whatever you need.
 I did that… and I still do that.